|

 MARKET SUMMARY:

-points higher.
-The interest rate products are weaker.
-Energy trade is firmer
+flat.
+The interest rate products are firmer.
+Energy trade is mixed with crude

 CORN: